-Shantanu Dutta is Associate Professor in finance and Telfer Fellow in Global Finance.
+Shantanu Dutta is Full Professor in finance and Telfer Fellow in Global Finance.
 He previously taught at University of Ontario Institute of Technology, St. Francis Xavier University, Nova Scotia and Assumption University, Bangkok as a full-time faculty member.
 Before his career in academe, he served as a Finance Manager and Project Controller at Lafarge - a world leader in construction materials.
 He has published in Financial Management, Review of Accounting Studies, Journal of Banking and Finance, Journal of Corporate Finance, Journal of Business Finance & Accounting, Journal of Multinational Financial Management, Multinational Finance Journal, Quarterly Journal of Finance and Accounting, Global Finance Journal, Canadian Investment Review, Corporate Governance - An International Review (CGIR), International Journal of Theoretical and Applied Finance, International Journal of Managerial Finance, Journal of Applied Finance, International Journal of Technology Transfer and International Journal of Global Energy Issues.
 Professor Dutta has also participated and presented papers in many scholarly conferences.
 He is a recipient of a SSHRC grant and Barclays Global Investors Canada Research Award (2006) for the best paper on the Canadian security market.
 He received the 'Highly Commended Award' at the Literati Network Awards for Excellence 2009 and 2014 for a study published in the International Journal of Managerial Finance.
 He is also a recipient of the Telfer School of Management Research Excellence Award in 2016.

 Shantanu Dutta's research focuses on mergers and acquisitions, media coverage and financial decisions, corporate governance, market efficiency, dividend policy and technology management.
 He is a co-investigator on two new projects supported by grants.
 The first examines how social media influences corporate decisions and investors' behaviour, supported by a $55,000 grant from SSHRC.
 The second project will use a grant from the Research Development Program (RDP) of the University of Ottawa to examine the impact of media coverage on firms' risk-taking behaviour and stock return volatility.